vaszig/django_template/README.md

        $ docker-compose up -d --build

-Once the containers are up we can run the migrations and copy the static file to proper destination:
+Once the containers are up we can run the migrations and copy the static files to the proper destination:
 - access the container

        $ docker exec -it <container-name> bash